TrellixVulnTeam/swahilipython_SCMU/Doc/library/ossaudiodev.rst

    :meth:`controls` to determine which).

-   See the code example for the :meth:`controls` function for an example of getting data from a bitmask.
+   See the code example for the :meth:`controls` function for an example of getting data kutoka a bitmask.

 .. method:: oss_mixer_device.reccontrols()

    Returns a bitmask specifying the mixer controls that may be used to record.
-See the code example for :meth:`controls` for an example of reading from a bitmask.
+See the code example for :meth:`controls` for an example of reading kutoka a bitmask.

 .. method:: oss_mixer_device.get(control)

    Returns the volume of a given mixer control.
 The returned volume is a 2-tuple ``(left_volume,right_volume)``.
-Volumes are specified as numbers from 0 (silent) to 100 (full volume).
+Volumes are specified as numbers kutoka 0 (silent) to 100 (full volume).
 If the control is monophonic, a 2-tuple is still returned, but both volumes are the same.